 The Mass Communications and Journalism program at Kentucky State University prepares and equips students for careers as journalists or public relations professionals serving the information and communication needs of local, national, and global communities.
 The Mass Communications and Journalism program focuses on four key areas to prepare students for careers in media: writing, critical thinking, discipline knowledge, and technology.

 The department is a dynamic program leading to careers in a multitude of fields.
 Students pursuing a major or minor in Mass Communications and Journalism will develop skills that will help them gain employment in TV, radio, magazines, print media, public relations or advertising.
 This active program gives students a wealth of hands-on experience.
 The student-run TV program, Campus Connect, and the student-edited newspaper, The Thorobred News, allow students to get involved.
-As one of the most innovative programs on campus, MCJ majors can customize their coursework to fit their goals.
+As one of the most innovative programs on campus, MCJ allows majors to customize their coursework to fit their goals.

 Students pursuing a MCJ Bachelor’s degree will choose from one of the three concentrations: